M-Talha-Jabbar/WebAPIs-Asp.NetCore5/README.md

 ### Setup the DbContext Class & Database Connection String
 - The context class is used to query or save data to the database.
 It is also used to configure domain classes, database related mappings, change tracking settings, caching, transaction etc.
+- DbContext is a combination of the Unit Of Work and Repository patterns.
+- DbContext in EF Core allows us to perform following tasks:
+  1. Manage Database Connection
+  2. Configure model & relationship
+  3. Querying database
+  4. Saving data to database
+  5. Configure change tracking
+  6. Caching
+  7. Transaction Management
 Reference: https://youtu.be/DpW63L06SPw

 ### Read Connection String from appsettings.json file